-The Maricopa Community Colleges use these recommendations to award credit for equivalent Maricopa Community Colleges coursework as well as elective credit.
-Scores must be sent directly to the Office of Admissions and Records from the specific testing company(s) before credit is awarded.
+The Maricopa Community Colleges use these recommendations as guidelines to award credit for equivalent Maricopa Community Colleges coursework as well as elective credit.
+Scores must be sent directly to the Office of Student Enrollment Services from the specific testing company(s) before credit is awarded.